Colds: MAyurveda, the Neti Pot, and Other Essential Weapons in the Fight

 And here’s the Netipot I like to use from Peleus Tech ($6).

-If you’re a teacher or practitioner, or just someone who wants to dive deep into the ancient but profoundly effective wellness practices of Ayurveda, join me for my online training, MAyurveda: Living Ayurveda for Mamas, starting March 22, 2018.
+If you’re a teacher or practitioner, or just someone who wants to dive deep into the ancient but profoundly effective wellness practices of Ayurveda, join me for my online training in essential self-care routines, food as medicine and daily rhythm practices for busy women, MAyurveda: Living Ayurveda for Women.